bitfocus/companion-module-ifelseware-avplayback/HELP.md

-## IfElseWare AV-Playback
+## AV-Playback

+AV-Playback is cost effective Windows based media play-out solution that offers a full list of robust features any professional playback operator will find indispensable.

+To learn more and download a free trial version goto: https://www.ifelseware.com/

-**Instance Settings
+**Instance Settings**

-* UDP Address
+* IP Address
-* Port Number
-* Use Pad Fix - Appending a space to end of command string breaks compatability with some builds of AV-Playback.
+* Target port: Default is 7000.
+If that port is already being used by something else go ahead and change it now.
+Remember you will also need to match the port number in AV-Key as well.

-**Available commands for IfElseWare AV-Playback**
+**Available commands for AV-Playback**

+* Load Clip (id)
+* Play Clip (id)
-* Play
+* Program Play
-* Pause
+* Program Pause
-* Stop
+* Program Stop
 * Play preview clip
 * Preview Pause
 * Preview Stop